ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 ## Multiple Threading

 Because of the existence of `Global Interpreter Lock (GIL)`, multi-threads code in multi-cores system can only run one thread at a time.
-Each thread needs to `acquire` a lock before it can run, and after the thread finishes running, the lock is `released`, and another thread acquires the lock again...
+Each thread needs to `acquire` a lock before it can run, and after the thread finishes running, the lock is `released`, and another thread acquires the lock again.
+So multiple threading is sutiable for `IO bound` mission, not the `CPU` mission

 ```{figure} ./files/python_gil.webp
 ---